-However, popularp mass culture cannot be studied solely on a national or ethnic level or as a geographically or ethnically confined construct.
-As a dispersed phenomenon, popular mass culture's transnational and local dimensions were equally important.
-In this regard, popular mass culture in interwar Poland was obviously situated in the interconnection of the local and the global, the ethnic and the universal, the national and the cosmopolitan.
-The Jewish settlements in mandatory Palestine were part of the transnational and transethnic interconnection on global and local levels.

-Mandate Palestine in the thirties of the twentieth century was one of the markets that used to consume popular-culture commodities created in Poland.
-That was almost natural for the growing cities, like Haifa or Tel Aviv, that absorbed masses of immigrants from Poland.
-According to the estimates of the Polish Consulate in Tel Aviv, in 1936, every second inhabitant of Tel Aviv, a city with about 140,000 inhabitants, came from Poland, being the biggest group by place of birth.
-Polish restaurants, cafes, shops, tailors, hairdressers, and even large commercial and industrial enterprises were established.
-Not only that people from Poland established them, but the practices of distribution of goods, customer service, and consumption, continued those being applied in Poland.
-For instance, the fashionable Tel Aviv Café Ratzki in the middle of the thirties, a café frequented by the intellectual elite of that time, was not infrequently compared with those in Warsaw.
-The cafe's guest book from the years 1932-1935 conveys habitués and occasional guests wisecrack and witticism.
-In April 1935 one visitor wrote: “If I didn't know that I’m sitting at Ratzki, in Tel Aviv, I would think that I’m at Ziemiańska [the interwar legendary artists’ Café] in Warsaw.
-Here, too, is not even a single goy [gentile].” , - He not only referred to the similitudes in the practices between both institutions but also alluded to the overwhelming presence of Jewish customers and habitués in places frequented by progressive literary Warsaw circles.
-Not only practices and public but also language.
-“When I’ll sit in a café in the Warsaw Diaspora surprised that is not even one goy, I’ll remember Ratzki’s café, where also there is not even one goy [gentile]; but their language is overheard,” stated humorously the humorless leader of Polish Zionists Itzhak Grünbaum, alluding to the use of foreign languages in that “Hebrew” café.
-The Yiddish journalist from the Yiddish Warsaw daily Der Moment Mojżesz Lejzerowicz, compared it with the celebrated place of Warsaw’s Yiddish journalists and writers: “We will continue here [in Ratzki’s café] Tłomackie13 - without Warsaw.”
+During the 1930s, Mandatory Palestine had become one of the markets for consuming popular-culture commodities created in Poland.
+This is not surprising given that the growing urban centers, like Haifa or Tel Aviv, had absorbed masses of immigrants from Poland.
+According to estimates of the Polish Consulate in Tel Aviv, in 1936, every second inhabitant of this city of 140,000 people had come from Poland, representing the city’s largest group in terms of country of origin.
+Tel Aviv housed Polish restaurants, cafes, shops, tailors, hairdressers, and even large commercial and industrial enterprises established by Polish immigrants.
+In addition, the distribution of goods, customer service, and consumption followed practices used in Poland.
+For example, Tel Aviv’s fashionable Café Ratzki of the 1930s, frequented by the intellectual elite of that time, was often compared to those in Warsaw that attracted a similar clientele.
+Its guest book from the years 1932–1935 is filled with its patrons’ wisecracks and witticisms.
+In April 1935, one visitor wrote, “If I didn’t know that I’m sitting at Ratzki, in Tel Aviv, I would think that I’m at Ziemiańska [the interwar legendary artists’ café] in Warsaw.
+Here, too, is not even a single goy [gentile].”
+The comparison not only refers to the similarities in atmosphere and conduct in the two establishments, but also alludes to the overwhelming presence of Jewish customers and habitués—speaking their Yiddish language—of the venues frequented by progressive literary Warsaw circles.
+Even the humorless leader of Polish Zionists Itzhak Grünbaum humorously remarked, “When I’ll sit in a café in the Warsaw Diaspora surprised that is not even one goy, I’ll remember Ratzki’s café, where also there is not even one goy [gentile]; but their language is overheard,” alluding to the use of foreign languages in that “Hebrew” café.
+Mojżesz Lejzerowicz, the Yiddish Warsaw daily Der Moment’s correspondent in Palestine, compared it with Warsaw’s celebrated cafe frequented by Yiddish journalists and writers: “We will continue here [in Ratzki’s café] Tłomackie13 – without Warsaw.”